 - Lockup periods –

 Often IPO takes a deep downtrend after the IPO goes public.
 The reason behind this fall of the share price is the lockup period.
-A lockup period is a contractual caveat which refers to a period of time the company’s executives and investors are not supposed to sell their shares.
+A lockup period is a contractual caveat that refers to a period of time the company’s executives and investors are not supposed to sell their shares.
 After the lock-up period ends, the share price experiences a drop in its price.

-- Flipping – People who buy stocks of the company going public and sell off on the secondary market in the view to get quick money are called flippers.
+- Flipping – People who buy stocks of the company going public and sell-off on the secondary market in the view to get quick money are called flippers.
 Flipping initiates the trading activity.